BirvaShah/News-Management-System/README.md

 # News-Management-System

-Command-Line based CMS application for news readers and news reporters to manage news online
+o	Built an application for news readers and reporters o	Reporters can login, register and publish news articles on my application based on various category of news o	News Readers can login, register, save and read all the available news articles o	Technologies used: Java, Mockito, JUnit, JPA, Servlets, Spring boot, HTML, CSS, Eclipse

-For Command-Line: Please use numbers to select options in order to use this application.
+-> Please use numbers to select options in order to use this application.